shhoalex/revgraph/docs/gitbook-src/dl/08-model.md

 # Model

-A `Model` is a class that binds everything (the layers, loss function and optimizer) together and provides a unified interface for training it.
+A `Model` is a class that binds everything (the layers, loss function, the metrics and optimizer) together and provides a unified interface for training it.

 ### Initializing a Model